 Asian International Justice Initiative

-The Asian International Justice Initiative focuses on projects and partnerships related to international justice, judicial reform, the rule of law, and human rights in ASEAN and other Asia-Pacific countries.

-The Asian International Justice Initiative (AIJI) is a nearly decade-old collaboration between the East-West Center (EWC) andhe WSD HANDA Center for Human Rights and International Justice at Stanford University (previously known as the Berkeley War Crimes Studies Center).
+The Asian International Justice Initiative (AIJI) focuses on projects and partnerships related to international justice, judicial reform, the rule of law, and human rights in ASEAN and countries throughout the Asia-Pacific region.
+Over a decade old, AIJI is a collaboration between the East-West Center (EWC) andhe WSD HANDA Center for Human Rights and International Justice at Stanford University (previously known as the Berkeley War Crimes Studies Center).

 AIJI combines the Asia-Pacific regional expertise of the EWC and the transitional justice research and human rights training capabilities of the Handa Center.
-AIJI was formed in recognition of the joint aim of the parties to foster initiatives in the Asia-Pacific (or for Asia-Pacific partners) that promote standards of excellence in international justice and human rights as it is practiced throughout the region.
-Under the AIJI umbrella, the Handa Center and EWC work in close partnership with regional and country-specific institutions to implement programs that generally promote human rights education, understanding and awareness of internationally recognized fair trial standards, and requirements for the accountability and the rule of law, especially in international criminal trials and human rights proceedings in national courts.
+AIJI was formed in recognition of the joint aim of the two centers to foster initiatives that promote standards of excellence in international justice and human rights in the Asia-Pacific region.
+Under the AIJI umbrella, the Handa Center and EWC work in close partnership with regional and country-specific institutions to promote human rights education, understanding, and awareness of internationally recognized fair trial standards, as well as requirements for accountability and the rule of law, especially in international criminal trials and human rights proceedings in national courts.

 Broadcasting Justice: Media Outreach at the Khmer Rouge Trials by Christoph Sperfeldt.
 Asia Pacific Issues No. 115, July 2014.

 Beyond the Truth: Can Reparations Move Peace and Justice Forward in Timor-Leste? by Leigh-Ashley Lipscomb.
 AsiaPacific Issues, No. 93.
 March 2010.